Ranbaxy Laboratories: Formation

 Ranbaxy was started by Ranbir Singh and Gurbax Singh in 1937 as a distributor for Japanese company Shionogi.
 The name Ranbaxy blends the names of its founders: Ranbir and Gurbax.
-Bhai Mohan Singh bought the company in 1952 from his cousins Ranbir and Gurbax.
+In 1952, Bhai Mohan Singh bought the company from his cousins, Ranbir and Gurbax.
 After Bhai Mohan Singh's son Parvinder Singh joined the company in 1967, the company saw an increase in scale.

-In the late 1990s, Ranbaxy formed a US company, Ranbaxy Pharmaceuticals Inc., in order to support its entry into the pharmaceutical market in United States.
+In the late 1990s, Ranbaxy formed Ranbaxy Pharmaceuticals as its American affiliate to supply the United States' demand for cheaper generic drugs.
+Parvinder helped manage this expansion by partnering with American businesswoman Agnes Varis.

 Trading

 For the twelve months ending on 31 December 2005, the company's global sales were US$1,178 million, with overseas markets accounting for 75% of global sales (USA: 28%, Europe: 17%, Brazil, Russia, and China: 29%).

 In December 2005, Ranbaxy's share price was hit by a patent ruling disallowing production of its own version of Pfizer's cholesterol-cutting drug Lipitor, which had annual sales of more than $10 billion.

 In June 2008, Ranbaxy settled the patent dispute with Pfizer, allowing them to sell atorvastatin calcium, the generic version of Lipitor and atorvastatin calcium-amlodipine besylate, the generic version of Pfizer's Caduet, in the US, starting on 30 November 2011.